 Selling a house is one of the biggest steps in a person’s life, one that not everyone will experience.
-The process comes with the potential joy of making a sum of money, along with the thrill of moving into a new home elsewhere.
+The process of pricing your home to sell comes with the potential joy of making a sum of money, along with the thrill of moving into a new home elsewhere.

 Income from capital gains is taxed at a specific rate based on your taxable income and your filing status (single, married, etc.).
 In 2020, for example, capital gains tax rates were 0 percent, 15 percent, and 20 percent on assets held for over a year.

 The good news about home sales: most homeowners who sell their homes are granted a capital gains tax exemption thanks to the Taxpayer Relief Act of 1997.
 In fact, the large majority of people who sell their homes don’t even have to report a home sale transaction to the IRS, though much of this also depends on how long you have lived in the home and the actual profits made.

 To be included in this tax exemption, the home that you sold must be considered a primary residency.
 Under the rules of the IRS, a home is considered your primary residence for at least two out of the last five years.